kenpyfin/Reading_Pal/architecture_and_plan.md

     8. Frontend fetches book content from Backend API (`GET /book/{book_id}`).
     9.  **Backend retrieves the markdown filename from MongoDB, reads the markdown content string from the file system.
 This markdown string already contains web-relative image paths (e.g., `/images/image.png`).
 Backend returns the markdown content string.**
     10. **Frontend displays the Markdown content.
 The browser renders images by making requests to these `/images/...` paths, which are served by a static file server (e.g., Nginx).**
-*   **LLM Interaction (e.g., Summarize Passage):**
+*   **LLM Interaction (e.g., Rewrite Page):**
-    1. User selects text in the book pane and clicks "Summarize" in the Frontend.
+    1. User clicks "Rewrite Page" in the Frontend.
-    2. Frontend sends the selected text and book context (book ID, section) to Backend API (`POST /llm/summarize`).
+    2. Frontend sends the book ID and current page number to the Backend API (`POST /api/books/{book_id}/rewrite-page/{page_number}`).
     3.  **Backend retrieves the markdown filename from the book's metadata in MongoDB.**
-    4.  **Backend reads the full markdown content or relevant sections from the markdown file using the stored filename and a configured base path (via volume mounts).**
+    4.  **Backend reads the full markdown content from the markdown file.**
+    5.  **Backend calculates page boundaries to extract the content for the specific page number.**
-    5. Backend calls the appropriate **Reading Assistance** LLM Service API with the prompt and context (derived from the markdown content).
+    6. Backend calls the **Reading Assistance** LLM Service API with a prompt to rewrite the page's content.
-    6. LLM Service processes the request and returns a summary.
+    7. LLM Service returns the rewritten page content.
-    7. Backend receives the summary.
-    8. Backend can optionally save the interaction/summary as a special type of note in MongoDB.
+    8. Backend splices the rewritten content back into the full markdown string.
-    9. Backend sends the summary back to the Frontend.
+    9. Backend overwrites the original markdown file with the new, updated content.
-    10. Frontend displays the summary (e.g., in the notes pane).
+    10. Backend returns the full, updated markdown content in the API response.
+    11. Frontend updates its state with the new content, triggering a re-render and re-pagination.

 **5. Technology Stack**